 Take a long term perspective.
 Investing in funds is intended to be a long term investment, so if you decide to invest, take a long term view.
 Don't let yourself get caught up in the day to day movements of the market, but keep focus on the long term outcomes.

 Don't invest money you need urgently.
 Make sure that you put your money away in the right place for you.
 If you need money urgently, investing in funds is probably not the right thing to do.
 Don’t forget you can invest as little as £1, so you don’t need to move every penny you have saved into investments.
+For tips on deciding how much to invest take a look here.

 Pick a risk-level that you are comfortable with.
 Risk levels are based on the amount a fund moves up and down, so the higher the risk level, the more likely the fund will have ups and downs.
+We have a range of funds so make sure you pick the one that suits you.

 See below the development of the risk-based funds for the past 5 years.
 The higher risk growth fund had higher ups and downs over the past 5 years than the lower risk conservative fund